madetech/academy20-zingtech-backend/README.md

 3. Perform the database migrations: `docker-compose exec api dotnet dotnet-ef database update`<sup>1</sup>

+These commands can be strung together: `docker-compose up -d --build && docker-compose exec api dotnet dotnet-ef database update`.

 4. Access the API at `http://localhost:8080/api/<endpoint>` (e.g. `http://localhost:8080/api/employeedata`)

+5. When you're finished with the service, you can bring the service down with `docker-compose down`.

+To bring the service down and back up again after you've made changes or to run new tests:

+`docker-compose down && docker-compose up -d --build && docker-compose exec api dotnet dotnet-ef database update`

 ## Running tests